- This post contains affiliate links. Read more here.

 - Choose brands with confirmed expertise.

 - Be wary of claims that sound too good to be true.
-Vitamins supplements are just that—supplements.
-They are not cure-alls or medications.
+Vitamin supplements are not cure-alls or medications.

 - Do not give human supplements to dogs, as they may contain ingredients that are harmful to dogs.